Luca-Landri/memory-game/README.md

 > This site updates every time i commit changes

 ## HOW TO RUN THE PROJ :red_car:
-For run this project we need after forking the repo:
+For run this project we need after cloned the repo:

-1. Install the dependencies
+1. Install the dependencies of the proj
    - ```npm i```

 2. Run the project